justin-marian/switch/README.md

 STP is a protocol used to prevent loops in network topologies by creating a loop-free logical topology.
 This implementation provides a simplified version of STP to avoid network loops.

 - Each switch initially considers itself as the root bridge and starts with all ports in the Listening state.
-- BPDUs (Bridge Protocol Data Units) are exchanged between switches to elect the root bridge and determine the designated ports.
+- BPDUs are exchanged between switches to elect the root bridge and determine the designated ports.
 - Trunk ports are crucial for loop prevention, and STP operates only on these ports to avoid potential loops.

 ### Simplified Algorithm